quinnbp/WT2018/README.md

-# Winter Term Project 2018
+# Ensemble Learning for Tweet Classification of Hate Speech and Offensive Language - Winter/Spring Project 2018

 ## Idea